 - Fever greater than 100.4C one to two months prior to IVF treatment may adversely affect sperm quality.
 Be sure to let your doctor know.

 - Sitting in hot tubs and saunas are not recommended.
 Refrain from this for at least three months prior to treatment as it can adversely affect sperm function.

 - Drugs, alcohol, and cigarette smoking should be avoided for three months prior to treatment and at all times during the ongoing IVF treatment cycle to get the best results.

 - Abstain from intercourse for at least three days, but not more than seven days prior to the collection of semen for egg collection and during treatment.

 Cost of Blastocyst Transfer in India

 However, egg freezing is not a very expensive procedure and has been adopted in India and has opened doors for many infertile men and women in the country.Blastocyst Transfer is widely practiced in IVF centres in India.
-Many of which are located in Bangkok.
-Ovo Health woman helps you find the best suitable IVF with Blastocyst Transfer Centres in Bangkok for your exact condition of infertility and ensure you receive the best form of treatment.
+Many of which are located in New zealand.
+Ovo Health woman helps you find the best suitable IVF with Blastocyst Transfer Centres in New zealand for your exact condition of infertility and ensure you receive the best form of treatment.
 You can visit ovohealth.com to book an appointment at a reasonable cost.